uyuni-project/sumaform/README_ADVANCED.md

 ## Evil Minions load generator

 You can deploy an [evil-minions](https://github.com/moio/evil-minions) host in order to test load performance in your SUSE Manager server.
+If you already have an `evil-minions` dump file, you can specify it via the `dump_file` variable of the `evil_minions` module (path is relative to the `sumaform` main directory).
 A libvirt example would be:

 ```hcl
 module "evil-minions" {